visol/ext-powermail/Documentation/Faq/Index.rst

 Yes, you can add a new Fieldtype (in record tx\_powermail\_domain\_model\_fields) with some Page TSConfig.

-See following example to add a new fieldtype with Partial Newfield.html
+See following example to add a new fieldtype with Partial Newfield.html (see Documentation/ForDevelopers/NewField for an advanced example)

 .. code-block:: typoscript